sohomghosh/sohomghosh.github.io/_pages/more.md

   <li> Nov 2023: I got selected to attend the ACM India PhD Clinic (colocated with Cods-Comad 2024) </li>
   <li> Nov 2023: I completed Everest Base Camp with Go-Kyo Trek</li>
   <li> Nov 2023: Our poster, "The Effect of Tweets on the Traded Volume of Crypto-Coins" got accepted for publication in <a href="https://bigdataieee.org/BigData2023/" target="_blank"> 2023 IEEE BigData </a> </li>
-  <li> Nov 2023: Our paper, "The Mask One At a Time Framework for Detecting the Relationship between Financial Entities" got accepted for publication in <a href="http://fire.irsi.res.in/fire/2023/home" target="_blank">FIRE-2023</a> </li>
+  <li> Nov 2023: Our paper, "The Mask One At a Time Framework for Detecting the Relationship between Financial Entities" got accepted for publication in FIRE-2023 </li>
-  <li> Nov 2023: Our paper, "Financial Argument Analysis in Bengali" got accepted for publication in <a href="http://fire.irsi.res.in/fire/2023/home" target="_blank">FIRE-2023</a> </li>
+  <li> Nov 2023: Our paper, "Financial Argument Analysis in Bengali" got accepted for publication in FIRE-2023 </li>
   <li> Oct 2023: Our paper, "A low resource framework for Multi-lingual ESG Impact Type Identification" got accepted for publication in <a href="https://sites.google.com/nlg.csie.ntu.edu.tw/finnlp2023/accepted-papers" target="_blank">FinNLP@IJCNLP-AACL 2023</a>.
 We achieved the 1st rank in Japanese & Chinese sub-tasks  </li>
   <li> Oct 2023: Our paper, "LIPI at the NTCIR-17 FinArg-1 Task: Using Pre-trained Language Models for Comprehending Financial Arguments" got accepted for publication in <a href="https://research.nii.ac.jp/ntcir/ntcir-17/index.html" target="_blank">NTCIR-17</a> </li>
   <li> Sep 2023: Ran 11.09 km in 59.26 minutes </li>